alicht/ruby-classes-intro/README.md

 ## Yesterday...
 Ruby comes with a few types of Objects to get us started, things like Integer, String, Array, etc. We call these base types of Objects "Primitives."
 But what if we wanted to create a new type in our programming universe, a new kind of object for our code?
 That's what the class keyword and object orientation allows us to do.

+Classes are the blueprints that define the behavior and information our objects will contain.
+They let us manufacture and instantiate new instances.

 ## Before we define a class, let's take a look at how we defined a class in JS
 ```js